CiscoSecurity/tr-05-serverless-urlscanio/README.md

 ## CTIM Mapping Specifics

-To create CTIM entities using data from `search` and `result` endpoints.
+The application uses data from `search` and `result` endpoints responses.

 Each response from the urlscan.io API for the supported observables generates the following CTIM entities: